isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/FMPSandGuides.md

 # FrameMaker Publishing Server (FMPS) and AEM Guides

-**AEM Guides integration with FrameMaker Publishing Server could your solution if you looking high quality automated publishing.
+**AEM Guides integration with FrameMaker Publishing Server could be  your solution if you are  looking for  high quality automated publishing.
-Below article will help you in Setting up and running FMPS with AEM Guides.**
+Below article will help you in setting up and running FMPS with AEM Guides.**

 ## Compatibility of FMPS with AEM Guides :